 The more we understand we are vibrant beings of energy made up of light, food, water and air the more we come to realise that as we expend those energies, as with all energy, they need to be renewed.
 Sleep is that path of renewal and so not only should we give thanks for its great gift, we really should co-operate in its great undertaking …How?

 It may be that the colours have different meanings for you and that’s fine.
 Don’t be confined by our list, as we know that colour interpretation is influenced by many factors.
 So, as you imagine being immersed in the light of your choice, imbibe whatever meaning resonates with your experience.
-This is an extremely beneficial way to drift off into the world of restoration, rejuvenation and balance (see Guided Sleep in our Gift Shop).
+This is an extremely beneficial way to drift off into the world of restoration, rejuvenation and balance (see: Guided Sleep).

 As you start to see your bed as a place of light, or as a kind womb, or even a pool of divine water that is safe and healing, your 60 trillion cells will be ushered into a symphony of harmony.
 Each organ, muscle, the countless tissues and infinite miles of nerves, veins, arteries and capillaries will be orchestrated into a biological rhythm that serves your every need.
 The conscious and sub-conscious minds will also busy themselves creating the conditions that promote clarity, insight and harmony, which in turn create a life full of gratitude.
 As you live in this place of deep appreciation, sleep is able to do its best work and share its deepest secrets with you.
 Try it tonight and every night and you will taste its sweetness and be adorned by its beauty.